About Me

 Hi!
 I’m H Perry.

-I’m currently a NASA Postdoctoral Fellow at JPL, where I study the star formation process.
+I’m currently a NASA Postdoctoral Fellow at JPL in the Structure of the Universe group, where I use observations and magnetohydrodynamic simulations to study gas dynamics and star formation in the Milky Way’s Galactic Center.
 I am also a research associate at the University of Connecticut in The Milky Way Laboratory.
 Read more about my research interests here.

 I’m a writer for Astrobites, and sometimes write about physics at my blog, physicsandyou.com.
 Sharing my love for physics and astronomy is one of the great joys of my life, and I do my best to take topics that seem arcane and inaccessible and make them more approachable for a much broader audience.

-Outside science, I’m a big fan of writing and reading poetry and science fiction, playing the mandolin, board games and D&D, hiking and bicycle touring.
+Outside of my work, I’m a big fan of writing and reading poetry and science fiction, playing the mandolin, board games, running too many D&D campaigns, hiking, and rock climbing.

 What I Do –